 3. MS Office Live

-Just like EthosData, there are over a dozen other Virtual Data Room providers that will enable you to share your documents securely on the internet, however not all of them are created equal.
-A virtual data room is usually used when running multi-million transactions so it is essential that the company chosen hosts in world class servers like SunGard, has certifications such as SSAE 16 and ISAE 3402, does background checks on their staff to ensure that they can be trusted to manage your documents, and are already awarded for their work in the industry.
+Just like EthosData, there are over a dozen other Virtual Data Room providers that will enable you to share your documents securely on the internet.
+However, not all of them are created equal.
+A virtual data room is usually used when running multi-million dollars transactions so it is essential that the company choose hosts in world-class and reliable servers like AWS, has certifications such as SSAE 16 and ISAE 3402, does background checks on their staff to ensure that they can be trusted to manage your documents, and are already awarded for their work in the industry.

-Sharing documents on the internet is common practice.
-When deciding how to share your documents online, you must ask yourself whether the documents you are sharing are confidential or not.
-If they are not confidential and you do not mind others owning and circulating what you have sent them then you have plenty of free options available to you such as email, google drive, microsoft office live, dropbox and box.
-However if you are sharing documents that are confidential then you must consider the use of Virtual Data Rooms such as EthosData to protect, monitor and maintain security of your proprietary information.
+When deciding how to share your documents online, you must ask yourself whether the documents you are sharing are confidential.
+If they are not and you do not mind others owning and circulating what you have sent, then there are plenty of free options available to you such as Email, Google Drive, Microsoft Office Live, Dropbox, and Box.
+However, if you are sharing documents that are confidential then you must consider the use of Virtual Data Rooms such as EthosData to protect, monitor, and maintain the security of your proprietary information.